 The general market conditions since that announcement, especially in 2020 due to the Coronavirus pandemic, meant the fund manager was unable to sell sufficient properties to enable the underlying fund to come out of deferral.
-Those conditions improved and the fund manager was able to restart their planned sales of properties.

 Please call 0345 600 0343 to request one.

 The unit prices of funds are published on our website.